Continuous Hochschild Cohomology and Formality

 \subsection{Matrix factorisations}

 For a dg-algebra $A$ and $f \in A^0$ a central closed element, one may define the $\mathbb Z/2$-graded dg-category of matrix factorisations as the full subcategory of the dg-category of all modules over $(A, 0, f)$ (viewed as a curved $\mathbb Z/2$-graded dg-algebra) such that the two underlying $A$-modules are finitely generated projective over $A$.
-We note that all our definitions and results also work if we replace our grading group by $\mathbb Z/2$. \begin{theorem} Let $f \in C^{\infty}(M)$ be a smooth function on a smooth manifold $M$.
-Then the continuous Hochschild cohomology of the $\mathbb Z/2$ clct cdg-algebra $(C^\infty(M),0,f)$ is given by
+We note that all our definitions and results also work if we replace our grading group by $\mathbb Z/2$.